sahilbishnoi26/teradata-mcp-server/docs/GETTING_STARTED.md

 docker compose --profile rest up
 ```

-You are now ready to connect your client, For details on how to set up client tools, refer to [Working with Clients](./client_guide/CLIENT_GUIDE.md)
+You are now ready to connect your client.
+For details on how to set up client tools, refer to [Working with Clients](client_guide/CLIENT_GUIDE.md)

 ---------------------------------------------------------------------
-### Step 4d - Run the MCP Server as a service
-There are two options to configure the MCP server for automatic restart:
+## Remote Production Deployment

+For production deployments that serve multiple clients, you have two options:

+1. **Docker deployment** - Containerized setup with automatic restarts (includes REST option)
+2. **System service** - Background service using either:
+   - **Direct execution** - `teradata-mcp-server` (after pip/uv install, recommended)
+   - **uv-managed execution** - `uv run teradata-mcp-server` (with dependency management)

+For remote access, use the `streamable-http` transport protocol which communicates over HTTP.

+Before you deploy, define your security strategy and review the [security patterns we provide](SECURITY.md).

-### Using Docker
+## Using Docker
 If the server is using docker compose and you wish to have it automatically start on system reboot, add the following entry to the docker-compose.yaml file to either or both service entries (```teradata-mcp-server:```, ```teradata-rest-server:```)
 ```sh
 services: